aztecs-hs/aztecs/README.md

 ## Features

 - High-performance: Components are stored by their unique sets in archetypes
-- Dynamic components: Scripts and remote interfaces can create unique components with runtime-specified components
+- Dynamic components: Scripts and remote interfaces can create runtime-specified components
 - Type-safe DSL: Queries and systems use `Arrow` syntax for compile-time gurantees
 - Modular design: Aztecs can be extended for a variety of use cases